Menstrual underwear odor: Louloucup tips

 A 30‑minute to 1‑hour soak is usually enough.

-🫧 Machine washable
+🫧 Machine wash

 Place your period underwear in a laundry bag to protect its technical fibers.